Updated June 6, 2023

 If you need to reschedule or cancel your vaccine appointment, please call our Patient Contact Center at 916-703-5555.
 The office is open Monday-Friday 8 a.m.-5 p.m.

 Yes.
-UC Davis Health patients and non-patients can schedule their subsequent COVID-19 vaccine with us even if the last dose was administered somewhere else in the U.S. or in another country.
-Please bring record of your previous COVID-19 vaccine(s) to your appointment.
+UC Davis Health patients can schedule their next COVID-19 vaccine with us even if the last dose was administered somewhere else in the U.S. or in another country.
+Please bring record of your previous COVID-19 vaccine(s) or CDC vaccine card to your appointment.

 Yes.
 COVID-19 vaccines are free to all Americans.
 However, vaccine providers can charge administration fees for giving the vaccine to people.
 Providers can get this fee reimbursed by a patient's private or public insurance company.
 For those who are uninsured, the Health Resources and Services Administration's Provider Relief Fund can reimburse the provider.